Get a great return on your exhibition stand by careful planning, ensuring you avoid these common mistakes.

 Design and Printing – Ensure than you communicate effectively with your printing company so that from the get go your exhibition stand will display correctly and the visual aspects are as eye-catching as possible.
 Go for a bold, colourful stand that showcases your company and makes it clear what you do.
 When planning your stand, remember to make the most use out of the visual area as possible and position the messages correctly, many stands have a curve and although this is marked out, design your graphics and texts with this in mind.
 By using a professional printing service, a dedicated design team will be on hand to assist you.
 Always ask questions and express your objectives, working together to create printed media that is a worthwhile investment for your business.

-Don’t forget to order your roller banners and additional take away printed literature to compliment your exhibition stand; the handing out of leaflets, business cards and flyers will guarantee publicising of your special offers, new company launch or to merely provide information about your business.
+Don’t forget to order your roller banners and additional take away printed literature to compliment your exhibition stand; the handing out of leaflets and business cards will guarantee publicising of your special offers, new company launch or to merely provide information about your business.
 All actions will be of immense benefit, forming long lasting connections with your prospective customers.

 Logistics and Setup – A large number of common mishaps occur when setting up.
 One of the most popular issues being hanging the display the wrong way up when assembling your stand.
 Practice setting up your display area prior to the event so you can get to grips with the logistics and the assembly, comparable to that camping trip – seeing many not so happy campers, not on speaking terms and asleep in the car after having difficulties putting up the tent.
 Some people can find the graphics difficult to assemble if they are not blessed with height, so it maybe beneficial to some to take a small set of steps along.
 Safeguard the lifespan of your stands and banners by carefully looking after them and packing them away with care, they are an investment and if treated properly can stay in tip top condition.